 Questions for Service Providers

-• Does service delivery reflect – or is reinforced by – input from LGBT+ communities?
+• Does your service delivery reflect – or is reinforced by – input from LGBT+ communities?

-• Do staff feel supported by the agency to be ‘out’ themselves?
+• Do staff feel supported by your organisation to be ‘out’ themselves?

-• Do staff have dialogue with LGBT+ communities around priorities, possibilities and progress under the Covenant?
+• Do staff have dialogue with LGBT+ communities around priorities, possibilities and progress under the EMBRACE Covenant?

-• Does the agency provide strong accountability mechanisms so that people can see how decision-makers have acted on their priorities?
+• Does your organisation provide strong accountability mechanisms so that people can see how decision-makers have acted on their priorities?

-• Is the agency aware who is excluded and marginalised from the conversation – for whatever reason – physically, culturally, economically?
+• Is your organisation aware of who is excluded and marginalised from the ‘conversation’ – for whatever reason – physically, culturally, economically?

-• Do agencies help to provide spaces where older and old LGBT+ people and groups can meet and participate in discussions on their own terms – not just in ‘invited’ spaces
+• Does your organisation provide or support spaces where older and old LGBT+ people and groups can meet and participate in discussions on their own terms – not just in ‘invited’ spaces

 Questions for the LGBT+ Community